mehulagg/gitlab/doc/development/agent/repository_overview.md

 ## `build`

-Contains various files for the build process.
+Various files for the build process.

 ### `build/deployment`

-Contains a [Kustomize](https://kustomize.io/) package to install `agentk`.
+A [`kpt`](https://googlecontainertools.github.io/kpt/) package that bundles some [Kustomize](https://kustomize.io/) layers and components.
+Can be used as is or to create a custom package to install `agentk`.

 ## `cmd`

-Contains commands - binaries that this repository produces.
+Commands - binaries that this repository produces.
 They are:

 - `kas` is the GitLab Kubernetes Agent Server binary.
 - `agentk` is the GitLab Kubernetes Agent binary.